 Other quality of life improvements to look out for are support for file attachments, third party integrations for things like popular file sharing or video calling services, and the ability to add or remove users from a chat at will.
 Of course there’s no such thing as the perfect product, and you may find that an otherwise great Chat backend may be missing a feature your team wants.
 The benefit of a good backend solution is that that doesn’t mean creating that functionality is impossible, but we’ll get to that later.

 What’s the difference between a Chat API and a Chat backend?

 The differences between an API and the backend are both myriad and significant, but at the risk of being reductive it boils down to this fundamental difference: a chat backend allows you to create the chat server that will host and manage your in-app chat solution, a chat API is the code that tells your app how to properly talk to and present the data from the backend.
 A chat API is typically only a few lines of code that you integrate into your app’s code base, whereas the chat backend is a full fledged file system that the API reads and writes chat data from.

 There are two methods to hosting a chat backend: third-party hosting and self-hosting.
-In third-party hosting, a chat API reads and writes from a chat server hosted independently of your app.
+In third-party hosting, a chat API reads and writes from a chat server hosted independently of your app, and then populates a chat UI within the app.
 In self-hosting, the chat server lives on an instance that you maintain complete control of, often the same instance that hosts your app.
 Many of our competitors in the in-app chat space differ from Weavy in that they do not provide an option for a self-hosted chat backend.
 Though this is an option that Weavy also provides for customers, there are some large drawbacks that may not make it right for your business.